PlayListening our way out of Sibling Rivalry.

 HELP!
-My CHild Won’t Let Me Staylisten… What Can I Do?
+My Child Won’t Let Me Staylisten… What Can I Do?

 (First published on http://www.handinhandparenting.org) Those of us who know the power in expressing all of our feelings feel differently about crying.
 Instead of shutting down crying, we welcome the tears.
 When those of us in the know get together, we might be overheard excitedly exclaiming “Oh, they had a brilliant, long cry this morning!” with … Continue reading HELP!
-My CHild Won’t Let Me Staylisten… What Can I Do?
+My Child Won’t Let Me Staylisten… What Can I Do?

-These Ideas Are All Warm, Kind Ways To Stop Your Toddler Running AwAy
+These Ideas Are All Warm, Kind Ways To Stop Your Toddler Running Away

-My mum tells this story about how, when I was 18 months old, I climbed to the top of a very tall slide, cunningly waited for her to get to the top of the ladder behind me, shot down the slide, jumped up and sprinted away, cackling and shrieking with laughter at her calls for … Continue reading These Ideas Are All Warm, Kind Ways To Stop Your Toddler Running AwAy
+My mum tells this story about how, when I was 18 months old, I climbed to the top of a very tall slide, cunningly waited for her to get to the top of the ladder behind me, shot down the slide, jumped up and sprinted away, cackling and shrieking with laughter at her calls for … Continue reading These Ideas Are All Warm, Kind Ways To Stop Your Toddler Running Away

 Struggling with Transitions?
 Here’s One Thing You Can Do Today That Will Help